Pembina Pipeline Corporation Reports Record Annual Results in 2019 - Oil & Gas 360

 All financial figures are in Canadian dollars unless noted otherwise.

 CALGARY, Feb.
-27, 2020 /CNW/ - Pembina Pipeline Corporation ("Pembina" or the "Company") (TSX: PPL; NYSE: PBA) announced today its financial and operating results for the fourth quarter and full-year 2019.
+27, 2020 /PRNewswire/ - Pembina Pipeline Corporation ("Pembina" or the "Company") (TSX: PPL; NYSE: PBA) announced today its financial and operating results for the fourth quarter and full-year 2019.

 Financial and Operational Overview